Signs of a mice Infestation in House

 3. Parasites

 Mice often carry parasites like fleas, mites, and ticks, which can infest your home and potentially spread to pets or humans.
+What Attracts Mice to Your Home?
+Understanding what draws mice indoors can help prevent an infestation.
+Here are some factors that make your home appealing to mice:

 1. Food Availability